7two: Sport

 Additional coverage of sports on 7two extends to equestrian racing events.

 In 2010, 7two broadcast classic AFL and Australian Open tennis matches from the Seven archives between midnight and dawn.

 7two televised live coverage of tennis tournament Wimbledon for the first time in 2011, first going to air at 8:30pm AEST on 7two whilst the primary channel continued normal programming before switching over to Seven at around 10.30pm.
 This practice has continued each year since.

 Between 2012 and 2018, 7two televised smaller tennis tournaments from Seven's Summer of Tennis, including the Brisbane International, the Sydney International and the Kooyong Classic.
 This allowed Seven's main channel to continue with normal programming.
 From 2015 to 2018, 7two started providing secondary coverage of the Australian Open for the first week.

 In August 2016, 7two broadcast the 2016 Summer Olympics and 2016 Summer Paralympics from Rio de Janeiro in September.

 Availability

-7two is available in standard definition (in some areas) and also in high definition (in some areas) through Seven Network owned-and-operated stations including ATN Sydney (HD), HSV Melbourne, BTQ Brisbane (HD), SAS Adelaide (HD), TVW Perth (HD), STQ Queensland (HD), Northern NSW & Gold Coast (HD), Southern NSW & ACT (HD), Regional Victoria (HD), Mildura (HD) and Western Australia (SD).
+7two is available in standard definition (in some areas) and also in high definition (in some areas) through Seven Network owned-and-operated stations including ATN Sydney (HD), HSV Melbourne (HD), BTQ Brisbane (HD), SAS Adelaide (HD), TVW Perth (HD), STQ Queensland (HD), Northern NSW & Gold Coast (HD), Southern NSW & ACT (HD), Regional Victoria (HD), Mildura (HD) and Western Australia (SD).
 As well as this, Seven also broadcasts the service through TNT Tasmania and TND Darwin.
 WIN Television Griffith launched 7two on 5 June 2012, the day of the analogue switch off.
 Seven in (Broken Hill and Spencer Gulf, Remote Central and Eastern Australia) began broadcasting in January 2012 and Regional WA soon followed.